10 Online Marketing Tips for Schools to Increase Enrollments

 LinkedIn has company profiles, and this provides an excellent opportunity for a school or college to create their profile.
 It will be great for your search engine performance, and a school is a great way to encourage individuals to connect, bringing me to another key benefit.

 Starting a school or college LinkedIn group and encourage ex-students to join.
 If this LinkedIn group can help to bring ex-students together in a professional manner, then it will strengthen the relationship with the school and help to improve its image and brand.

 6. Communicate regularly with email newsletters

 Email newsletters are low-cost, promotional and communication tools.
 You can take a basic approach and send a weekly or monthly email newsletter to existing parents.
 That’s easy.

 Or you could use your website and other assets to build a database, use segmentation to deliver personalised and more tailored messages, implement marketing automation to provide a better online experience, and so much more.

 7. Start producing online video

 Online video is one of the most powerful communication and promotional tools available.

-Whilst up-front production and editing costs are involved to produce a professional video, it can be distributed to a mass audience with no ongoing costs.
+While up-front production and editing costs are involved in producing a professional video, you can distribute it to a mass audience with no ongoing expenses.
 When compared to the costs involved with a print advertisement (incl artwork) and the fact that print has a short lifespan, a video is a more affordable and effective alternative.

 Upload your video to YouTube and start your own YouTube channel.
 Upload it to your Facebook and LinkedIn pages.